logdna/logspout/README.md

   * __Default__: Enabled
   * __Note__: `0` to Disable

-__Note__: Logging the `LogSpout` Container is recommended to keep track of HTTP Request Error or Exceptions.
+__Note__: Logging the `LogSpout` Container is recommended to keep track of HTTP Request Errors or Exceptions.

 #### Related to HTTP Client
 * __DIAL_KEEP_ALIVE__: The interval (in `seconds`) between keep-alive probes for an active network connection.